RizwanMushtaq/hero-app/README.md

 -   Its availble at http://3.70.187.163
 -   Currently only HTTP port 80 is exposed.

+### Application Features:

+- Signup with email and password
+- Login with email and password
+- Profile Page
+- Landing Page
+- Dashboard and Feedbacks Page
+- User can add/update/delete his own feedbacks.

 ### Further possible improvements:

 -   Use HTTPS protocol instead of HTTP protocol to establish a secure connection between client and server.